dchote/gopicamera/README.md

 ## Supporting packages

-A precompiled package for OpenCV4 can be found in [/packages](/packages/).
+A precompiled package for OpenCV4 can be found in [/packages](/packages/), please also install all of the other dependancies listed.

+## Running gopicamera

+Ensure the bcm2835-v4l2 kernel module is loaded `sudo modprobe bcm2835-v4l2`, edit config.json to suite your needs, if using a MIPI camera ensure `camera.deviceID = -1`.
+Run as root `sudo ./gopicamera`